makeup-jquery/jquery-active-descendant/README.md

     <a href="https://david-dm.org/ianmcburnie/jquery-active-descendant#info=devDependencies"><img src="https://david-dm.org/ianmcburnie/jquery-active-descendant/dev-status.svg" alt="devDependency status" /></a>
 </p>

-jQuery collection plugin that implements one-dimensional aria-activedescendant keyboard navigation.
-A common scenario for aria-activedescendant is a combobox input (with or without autocomplete behaviour).
-NOTE: This plugin is not suitable for two-dimensional grid navigation.
+jQuery collection plugin that implements one or two dimensional aria-activedescendant keyboard navigation.
+A common scenario for aria-activedescendant is a combobox input (with or without autocomplete behaviour) or date picker grid.

 ## Install